electroly/sqlnotebook/CONTRIBUTING.md

 ## How to release a new version

+- Update Visual Studio.
+    - In the Visual Studio Installer, check to see if there's a newer Windows 10 SDK under Invididual Components.
+If there is, then:
+        - Install the SDK update.
+        - SqlNotebookDb > Properties > All Configurations > General > Set "Windows SDK Version" to the new version.
+        - Update `New-Release.ps1` with the new SDK version.
+    - Look in `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Redist\MSVC` and update `New-Release.ps1` with the new version if there is one.
+- Check for new updates to NuGet packages.
 - Bump `AssemblyFileVersion` and `AssemblyCopyright` in `src\SqlNotebook\Properties\AssemblyInfo.cs`.
 - Bump `ProductVersion` in `src\SqlNotebook.wxs`.
+- Add a news entry in `web\index.html`.
 - Close Visual Studio.
 - In PowerShell from the repo root:
     ```